SkipzXD/Terror-of-Nowhere-Farming-App-/README.md

 ## Disclaimer

 Automation tools carry risk.
-Use in instances where the other players are happy with it.
+Use in Friends+ instances only where the other players are happy with it.